sunnybrie-bootcamp-projects/Timedown/README.md

 ## MVP
 Users should be able to...
 - Log in with their Google account
-- Sync with your Google Calendar.
+- Synchronize with their Google Calendar.
 - Set custom scheduling settings
-- Submit new task
+- Submit new tasks
-- Generate suggested time blocks for a task based on estimated time and due date
+- Generate suggested time blocks for a task based on est. time needed and due date
-- Manually adjust time blocks TIMEDOWN generates for your calendar
+- Manually adjust time blocks on their calendar
-- Option to insert time blocks as events into your their Google calendar, or keep time blocks in your app.
+- Option to insert time blocks as events into into their Google calendar, or keep time blocks in their app.
 - Check-off the time blocks when completed

 ## Nice-to-haves